dotnetrdf/docs/src/latest/faq/index.md

 ### What platforms does dotNetRDF run on?

-dotNetRDF runs on .Net 3.5 Framework and higher, builds are provided for various framework profiles on the different versions of the framework.
-Exact supported features depend on the build used, see [Getting Started](../tutorial/Getting-Started.md) for more details on the builds.
+dotNetRDF runs on .Net 4.0 Framework and higher, builds are provided for various framework profiles on the different versions of the framework.
+Exact supported features depend on the build used, see [Getting Started](../user_guide/Getting-Started.md) for more details on the builds.
+The core library targets the following frameworks: .NET 4.0, .NET 4.0 Client Profile; and .NET Standard 2.0.
+Some features of the library may not be available for .NET 4.0 and particularly for the Client Profile.

-dotNetRDF will also run under Mono 2.8 and higher, generally we recommend using the newest Mono release possible for best results.

 ## Compilation/Runtime Errors

 ### How do I compile dotNetRDF myself?

 Firstly check out the source from the [GitHub repository](https://github.com/dotnetrdf/dotnetrdf).
-Once downloaded you can either open the solution in Visual Studio 2015 or build via the NAnt scripts.
-Building via the NAnt scripts is more powerful and only relies on the relevant .Net Framework SDKs having been installed on your system and so doesn't require a full Visual Studio install.
+Once downloaded you can either open the solution in Visual Studio 2019 or build on the command-line using the dotnet build command.

 See documentation under `Build/` in the source-code tree for more information.